jwaliszko/ExpressiveAnnotations/README.md

 public bool AgreeToContact { get; set; }
 ```

  This one means, that if email is non-empty, boolean value indicating contact permission has to be true.
 What is more, we can see here that nested properties are supported by the mechanism.
 The last thing shown is wildcard character `*` used as target value.
-It is special character which stands for any non-empty value.
+It is special character which stands for any non-empty value (other than null, empty or whitespace strings).

  ```
 [AssertThat(